patternfly/patternfly/src/patternfly/components/Select/examples/Select.md

 {{/select}}
 ```

-The Dropdown Multi Select should be used when the user is selecting multiple items from a list.
+The multiselect should be used when the user is selecting multiple items from a list.
 The user can narrow the list by typing from the keyboard.
 The List updates while typing.
 Selected items create a new chip and are removed from the list.
 The user may clear selections individually or all at once to restore the placeholder.

 ### Accessibility
 | Attribute | Applied to | Outcome |